25 November 2025

 Introduction

 The environment in which employees work has a profound impact on their productivity and overall well-being.
+Yet for all the attention given to ergonomic furniture, smart lighting, and acoustic panels, colour remains one of the most underestimated levers in workplace design.
 This is where colour psychology plays a pivotal role.
-Colours can significantly influence emotions, perceptions, and interactions within a workspace, turning a mundane office into a vibrant, encouraging environment that fosters efficiency and creativity.
+Colours can significantly influence emotions, perceptions, and daily interactions within a workspace, turning a mundane office into a vibrant, encouraging environment that fosters efficiency, creativity, and a genuine sense of belonging.

 The Science Behind Colour Psychology